zopefoundation/zope.interface/docs/verify.rst

    >>> Foo.simple = lambda: "I take no arguments"
    >>> verify_foo()
-   The object <Foo...> violates its contract in IFoo.simple(arg1): implementation doesn't allow enough arguments.
+   The object <Foo...> violates the contract of IFoo.simple(arg1) because implementation doesn't allow enough arguments.

 Requiring too many arguments is an error.
 (Recall that the ``self`` argument is implicit.)